jnozzi/cocoadev.com/markdown/HowToKillAFrozenThread.md

 It sounds like you have a solid understanding of pthreads.
 Before I read up on     pthread_cleanup_push(), I have a couple of questions.

-*Can I create an General/NSZone for each thread, have each thread use their assigned zone for memory allocation and then have the cleanup handler only worry about destroying the zone?
+*Can I create an NSZone for each thread, have each thread use their assigned zone for memory allocation and then have the cleanup handler only worry about destroying the zone?
 *Have you ever used the system level call     malloc_destroy_zone()?
-*You talk about having to keep track of mutual exclusions, but since I'm using General/NSConnections how am I supposed to keep track of locks created by these DO support objects?
+*You talk about having to keep track of mutual exclusions, but since I'm using NSConnections how am I supposed to keep track of locks created by these DO support objects?

 ----

 You cannot call out to external libraries if you are doing asynchronous kills of threads, period.
 You have no idea what those libraries are doing.
 What if malloc grabs a mutex, and you kill the thread before it can release it?
 Your entire program will deadlock instantly.
-What if General/NSConnection grabs a mutex?
+What if NSConnection grabs a mutex?
 Dead.
 Without knowing exactly what kind of resources your libraries allocate (including things like allocating memory, opening file descriptors, acquiring mutexes, etc.), you cannot use them in an async-killable thread, period.
 Even if you're thinking, "well, I'll just write everything myself, then", keep in mind that this holds true even for libobjc.
-Unless you can be sure that an async kill happening in the middle of an objc_msgSend() will never do any damage (and I'm pretty sure there are locks in there to handle thread safety in the caching mechanism), then you can't use General/ObjC from an async-killable thread *at all*.
+Unless you can be sure that an async kill happening in the middle of an objc_msgSend() will never do any damage (and I'm pretty sure there are locks in there to handle thread safety in the caching mechanism), then you can't use ObjC from an async-killable thread *at all*.

 **Yep, there's a spinlock in Apple's message caching system.
 It's mutually assured destruction: kill it and die yourself.**